gabeoh/CarND-P05-VehicleDetection/writeup_report.md

 This a link to the project video output:
 - [project_video.mp4](./output_images/video/project_video.mp4)
 ---

 ## Discussion

 ### 1. Limitation and Future Works
 Major drawback of this implementation is its runtime performance.
 It took over 30 minutes to process 50 seconds project video on my MacBook Pro laptop.
-Perhaps, the better performance can be achieved more powerful device especially with GPUs.
-However, the runtime performance enhancements are inevitable if this were to be used in real time.
+Perhaps, the better performance can be achieved on more powerful devices, especially ones with GPUs.
+However, the runtime performance enhancements are inevitable in order to perform real-time vehicle detections.

 There are several potential approaches to improve the pipeline runtime.
-It is possible to utilize characteristics from previous predictions to reduce search iterations.
-More optimization on search area can also be performed to further improve.
+It is possible to further utilize characteristics from previous predictions to reduce search iterations.
+More optimization on search area can also be performed.

-However, there could be trade-offs between runtime performance and accuracy.
+However, there can be trade-offs between runtime performance and accuracy.
-More thorough analyses are required to find optimal way of balancing runtime and prediction accuracy
+More thorough analyses are required to find optimal way of balancing runtime and prediction accuracy.
 ---

 ## Appendix
 ### 1. Source and Outputs
 #### Source Code